 This post may contain affiliate links.
 Please read my disclosure for more info.

 Another scones recipe?
 Oh yes!!
 Please don’t tell me you are tired of scones and break my little scone-loving heart.
 You can’t be tired of these because they are cozy and will make you think of the holidays…they are gingerbread scones!!
 Warm spices of cinnamon, ginger and cloves all cuddle together and make these gingerbread scones.
 With your help of course!

 This is one of the best scones recipes for this time of year in my (totally biased) opinion.
 My favorite months of the year are October, November, and December.
 Halloween, Thanksgiving, Christmas…I love all the holidays and all the food related to those holidays.

-In case you missed it, this recipe for these healthy pumpkin scones has been very popular.
+In case you missed it, this recipe for these healthy pumpkin scones has been super popular.

 Gingerbread scones and holiday love

 Now with having a toddler, I am extra into these holidays.
 For Halloween, my daughter had three Halloween costumes this year.
 Two of them I bought last year the day after Halloween.
 I am frugal, after all.
 Squish decided she would be a chef for the trick-or-treating.
 She wore an apron and a big poufy chef’s hat and carried around a tiny wooden rolling pin.
 The hat was too big on her so it kept falling down over her whole face but she just kept walking.
 Must.
 Get.
 Candy.